scionproto/scion/doc/protocols/sig.rst

 SIG frame payload may contain one or more IPv4 or IPv6 packets, or parts thereof.
 No other types of packets can be encapsulated.
-The packets are places one directly after another, with no padding.
+The packets are placed one directly after another, with no padding.

 SIG will use IPv4/6 "payload length" field to determine the size of the packet.
-To make the processing easier, it is required that the "payload length" field is in the frame where the IP packet begins.
-In other words, the initial fragment of an IPv4 packet must be at least 4 bytes long.
-Initial fragment of an IPv6 packet must be at least 6 bytes long.
+To make the processing easier, it is required that the fixed part of the IP header is in the frame where the IP packet begins.
+In other words, the initial fragment of an IPv4 packet must be at least 20 bytes long.
+Initial fragment of an IPv6 packet must be at least 40 bytes long.